NathnF0/Manager_Tasks/README.md

-Multi User Task Manager (CLI)
+📋 Multi User Task Manager (CLI)

-A simple command-line task manager built with Python that supports multiple users.
+Multi User Task Manager is a simple command-line task management system built with Python.
-Each user can manage their own tasks, which are stored locally using JSON persistence.
+It supports multiple users, allowing each user to manage their own tasks independently.

+All tasks are stored locally using JSON persistence, ensuring that data remains available between executions.

-The application automatically generates demo users on first run so anyone can test the system immediately.
+The application also generates demo users automatically on the first run so anyone can test the system immediately.

-Features
+🚀 Features

 Multi-user support